 3.5.3.
-Proportion of Convergence Remaining at Mid-point of Convergence Period rates over time.
+Proportion of Convergence Remaining at Mid-point of Convergence Period

+The pattern of convergence for each Age/Period Component and each year-of-birth Cohort Component may be altered to influence the initial trajectory of the projected mortality improvement rates over time.
 This is achieved by specifying the proportion of the change, between the Initial Rate and the Long-Term Rate, that remains to be covered at the mid-point of the Period of Convergence.